Laranto-spb/Blog-page-RoR/README.md

 Features:

-1. Created by Rails new
+1. Created by Rails 6
+2. Designed with Boostrap 5
-2. CRUD operations
+3. CRUD operations
+4. Sing up and login for users